TimHill83/zoho-desk-extension-react-ts-tailwind/README.md

 ## Author

-- Tim Hill (following the work of Julien Bras at Wiisdom )
+- Tim Hill (following the work of Julien Bras at Wiiisdom )